Arthur Hornblow’s Information about the Jackson False Armistice Telegram

-The message in the telegram, purportedly sent on Captain R. H. Jackson’s order to Admiral H. B. Wilson in Brest on 7 November 1918, was an ‘afternoon false armistice report’, wired a few hours after false armistice reports had been circulating in Paris during the morning.
-It stated that the [French] Foreign Office had announced an Armistice had been signed at 11 o’clock that morning, a cessation of hostilities would occur at 2 o’clock that afternoon, and the US Army had taken the city of Sedan during the morning.
-It showed “15207” – 3:20 pm on 7 November – as the time the message was issued, and “Jackson” as having authorized its transmission.
+The message in the 7 November 1918 telegram purportedly sent on Captain R. H. Jackson’s order to Admiral H. B. Wilson in Brest, was an ‘afternoon false armistice report’, wired a few hours after similar reports in Paris during the morning.
+It stated that the [French] Foreign Office had announced an Armistice-signing at 11:00 am, a cessation of hostilities at 2:00 pm, and the US Army’s taking of Sedan that morning.
+It showed “15207” – 3:20 pm on 7 November – as the transmission time, and “Jackson” as having authorized it.

-As the US Army Intelligence Officer in Brest, Arthur Hornblow spent several hours with Roy Howard on 7 November 1918, and after the war wrote a magazine feature about the False Armistice based partly on his firsthand knowledge of what happened in Brest that day.
-It was published in November 1921.
-Many years later, he received a letter from a serving chief petty officer who said that he had been present in the US Navy Paris Headquarters when the false armistice message, carrying Captain Jackson’s name, was sent from there to Admiral Wilson in Brest.
+As the US Army Intelligence Officer in Brest, Arthur Hornblow spent several hours with Roy Howard on 7 November 1918.
+His Century Magazine feature called ‘Amazing Armistice’,which was based partly on his first-hand knowledge of events in Brest that day, was published in November 1921.
+Many years later, he received letters from a serving chief petty officer about what had happened in the US Navy Paris Headquarters when the armistice message was sent from there to Admiral Wilson in Brest.

-The main part of this article begins with information Hornblow acquired about Jackson in 1921 from Admiral H. B. Wilson; then relates what the chief petty officer told him in their correspondence during 1941 and 1944.
-It is followed by some clarifying and related details.
+This article begins with what Hornblow learnt about Captain Jackson from Admiral H. B. Wilson in 1921; and then relates what the chief petty officer told him in 1941 and 1944.
+An ADDENDUM provides some clarifying and other details.
+(Hornblow’s information here complements that in the article about Roy Howard’s False Armistice findings on this website.)

-During June or early July 1921, Hornblow sent Admiral Wilson a copy of ‘Fake Armistice’ – the original version of his account of the False Armistice – and asked him to comment on it.
-He also sent a copy and similar request to Roy Howard.
-He was hoping to obtain their approval for what he had written about them and what they did in Brest on 7 November 1918 prior to having it published.1a
+Sometime in June or early July 1921, Hornblow sent Admiral Wilson a copy of ‘Fake Armistice’ the original, unpublished version of ‘Amazing Armistice’ – and asked him to comment on it; he also sent it with a similar request to Roy Howard, hoping for their approval of what he had written about them.
+1a

-During 1941, by which time Hornblow was an established Hollywood film producer working at Paramount Pictures, he received information about how the Jackson false armistice message reached US Navy Headquarters in Paris and was transmitted to Brest.
-The information came, unsolicited initially, in letters from Moses Cook, “a press telegrapher in civil life” but then serving as a radio operator with the rank of Chief Petty Officer on the USS Wyoming.
+In April and May 1941, by which time he was an established Hollywood film producer working at Paramount Pictures, Hornblow received details about how the false armistice news reached US Navy Headquarters in Paris and was transmitted to Brest.
+They came, unsolicited initially, from Moses Cook, “a press telegrapher in civil life” but then serving as a radio operator with the rank of Chief Petty Officer on the USS Wyoming

 “I . . . sent it originally from Naval Headquarters in Paris”

-In April 1941, in his first of four letters to Hornblow, Cook claimed that he was “chief radioman” on duty at US Navy Headquarters in Paris when the false armistice message arrived there on 7 November 1918.
-Without elaborating, he stated (ambiguously) that he happened to be “the one who sent it originally from Naval Headquarters in Paris”.
-As verification, he included details about a CBS (Columbia Broadcasting System) twentieth-anniversary Armistice programme from New York City in November 1938, in which he “told his unique story” (to radio journalist Gabriel Heatter) “of the tense moments when the [false armistice] news was received and how it was cancelled later”.
-But he did not mention Captain Jackson or the American Embassy in this first letter.4
+In April 1941, in his first of four letters to Hornblow, Cook claimed that he was “chief radioman” on duty at US Navy Headquarters in Paris on 7 November 1918.
+Without elaborating, he stated (ambiguously) that he was “the one who sent it originally from Naval Headquarters in Paris”.
+As verification, he included a clipping about a Columbia Broadcasting System (CBS) twentieth-anniversary Armistice programme from New York City in November 1938, for which he “told his unique story” (to radio journalist Gabriel Heatter) “of the tense moments when the [false armistice] news was received and how it was cancelled later”.
+(He did not at first refer to Captain Jackson or the American Embassy.)
+4

-He had contacted Hornblow, he explained, to request a copy of his November 1921 ‘Amazing Armistice’ article to replace one in his collection of “stories relative to this Armistice” which a friend of his (Col. W.H.
-Rankin) had borrowed while writing a book about Roy Howard and subsequently mislaid.
+He had contacted Hornblow, he explained, to request a copy of his November 1921 ‘Amazing Armistice’ to replace one in his collection of “stories relative to this Armistice” which a friend of his (Col. W.H.
+Rankin) had borrowed while writing a book about Roy Howard but then mislaid.

-In his replies to this and Cook’s subsequent letters, Hornblow promised to try to find a copy of the 1921 article, and pressed him for details about the false armistice message he said he had handled.
-He asked him for a “recital of . . . facts” about how the “telegram was filed with [him] and by whom”; “most particularly”, whether Captain Jackson “had anything to do with [it]”; whether the Embassy made any effort “to account for the filing of the wire” after the news was shown to be false; who the officer was who ordered the message to be sent out and why he believed it was authentic; whether “he was an officer of the regular navy or the Reserve; and whether Cook saw him again.
-Fundamental questions which, if their answers had provided the details hoped for, would have helped resolve some of the mystery surrounding the False Armistice then and now.
+In his replies to this and Cook’s subsequent letters, Hornblow promised to try to find him a copy of the article, and pressed him for particulars about what had occurred.
+He asked him for a “recital of . . . facts” about how the “[armistice] telegram was filed with [him] and by whom”; “most particularly”, whether Captain Jackson “had anything to do with [it]”; whether the Embassy had tried “to account for the filing of the wire”; who the officer was who ordered it and why he believed it was authentic; whether “he was an officer of the regular navy or the Reserve; and whether Cook saw him again.
+Fundamental questions whose answers Hornblow apparently hoped would clear up some of the mystery surrounding the False Armistice.

-The following recounts what Cook wrote in his subsequent letters, and contains extracts from a later newspaper item he also sent to Hornblow.
+The following recounts what Cook recalled, and contains extracts from a newspaper item he also sent to Hornblow.

 “Very glad to . . . pass along the story of the ‘False Armistice’ to you as it really happened.”